-The following brief description of TFFR is provided for general information purposes only.
+The following brief description of Teacher's Fund for Retirement (TFFR) is provided for general information purposes only.
 Participants should refer to NDCC Chapter 15-39.1 for more complete information.

 TFFR is a cost-sharing multiple-employer defined benefit pension plan covering all North Dakota public teachers and certain other teachers who meet various membership requirements.
 TFFR provides for pension, death and disability benefits.
 The cost to administer the TFFR plan is financed by investment income and contributions.